repoze/repoze.who/README.txt

     already set with the same name and value in the WSGI environment.
     These headers will be tacked on to the response headers provided by the downstream application during the response.

+    When you write a remember method, most of the work involved is determining *whether or not* you need to return headers.
+It's typical to see remember methods that compute an "old state" and a "new state" and compare the two against each other in order to determine if headers need to be returned.
+In our example InsecureCookiePlugin, the "old state" is "cookie_value" and the "new state" is "value".

   forget(environ, identity) --